aerotoad/neboa/docs/guide/queries/relational-data.md

 # Relational Data

 Relational data is a common requirement in many applications.
-Nebra provides a simple way to model and query relational data using lookups.
+Neboa provides a simple way to model and query relational data using lookups.
 Lookups are a way to create nested queries that will be resolved when the parent query is executed and will populate the results with the resolved documents.

 ## Creating a relationship